oleksii-honchar/sibilant/README.md

 - Pick "Hotkey", enable "Selection in MacOs"  - this will make text selection in any current app available for Alfred
 - Add "Copy to clipboard"
 - Add "Runscript"
+- Add Play Sound in parallel to "Runscript"

   ```bash
   #!/bin/bash